 We always want to know if the learning tools we design for teachers and students will work for them.
 Do they like it?
 Will it be useful?
 How would they integrate the tool into their learning experience or into their teaching?

 These questions are central to qualitative user testing.
 But testing user flows is a little different.
 By conducting data-focused research on a prototype, you can determine whether users can complete tasks or how they get off track.

-Data-driven user testing is also the perfect opportunity to test the assumptions behind your design decisions.
+Data-driven user testing is also the perfect opportunity to test the assumptions behind your design decisions or your overall UX strategy.
 After all, edTech products aren’t meant for designers or product owners.
 They’re designed for your users: real educators and students who depend on your tool to make an impact on their classroom experience.